TheodoroCardoso/my-first-gazebo-world/README.md

 This Gazebo world design intends to replicate the **WorldSkills Mobile Robotics** next challange in a simplified version.

-Please take a look on a brief competition explanation below.
+Please take a look on a brief competition overview below.

 ## WorldSkills
 [WorldSkills](https://worldskills.org/) Is the world's largest TVET competition that happens every 2 years in a different country.